 With Cellar Tours, you can experience the best food and wine Spain has to offer on a Spanish Food & Wine Odyssey

 The ultimate Disney castle, the Alcazar of Segovia, is just gorgeous.
 And such a rich history.
 This is where Queen Isabel and King Ferdinand met for the first time and where King Philip (Felipe) the 2nd married his wife (Anne of Austria).
 You can visit the interior of the castle and also climb up over 150 stairs on a narrow, winding staircase to get to the Torre Juan II and enjoy views over Segovia and the countryside.
 Quite magical in winter, when you can also appreciate the local suckling pig and fab wines.

 Address: Plaza Reina Victoria Eugenia, s/n, 40003 Segovia

-This preserved 15th-century castle has been converted into one of Spain’s national Parador hotels and is located in the wonderful region of Extremadura (Paprika mecca).
-King Charles V lived here and the castle and grounds are very atmospheric.
+This preserved 15th-century castle has been converted into one of Spain’s national Parador hotels and is located in the beautiful region of Extremadura (Paprika mecca).
+King Charles V lived here, and the castle and grounds are very atmospheric.
 The cuisine here is rustic fare and terrific.
 While in this region don´t miss medieval Trujillo and Cáceres, gorgeous places.